 Hiring employees but failing to provide them with a solid base of training is a good way to lose talent.
-Surveys have shown that 94% of employees would stay at a company longer if it invested in their career development.
-On top of that, the cost of replacing an employee is high—up to 150% of the worker’s annual salary.
+One study shows that professional development can increase retention by up to 34%.
+On top of that, the cost of replacing an employee is high—on average, it costs a company 6 to 9 months of an employee’s salary to replace him or her.
 Stats like these highlight just how crucial it is to provide thorough, ongoing training to all of your employees, including your new hires.
 Too many companies bring excellent, qualified employees on board but assume they will figure things out on their own time—a mistake that could prove costly.Hiring employees but failing to provide them with a solid base of training is a good way to lose talent.
 Click To Tweet

 In this article, we’ll discuss how you can avoid this revolving door through employee training.
 We’ll review types of training methods for employees, as well as some basic steps to implement employee training at your organization.

 Download this free checklist to learn exactly what you need to do when onboarding new hires to your company.

 7 Types Of Employee Training To Jumpstart Your New Hires